 Learn more about: Xylocaine

-When the patient is in semi-conscious state, can still follow instructions such as changing the body position on the X-ray table.
+When the patient is in a semi-conscious state, they can still follow instructions such as changing the body position on the X-ray table.
 Once the instrument has been advanced into the stomach, there is minimal discomfort except for the foreign body sensation in the throat.
-The procedure can last anywhere from fifteen minutes to one hour, depending on the skill of the physician and the anatomy or abnormalities in that area.
+The procedure can last anywhere from fifteen minutes to one hour, depending on the skill of the physician, what needs to be accomplished, and the anatomy or abnormalities in that area.
 ERCP also may be performed under light, general anesthesia.

 After the procedure, patients should be observed in the recovery area until most of the effects from the medications have worn off.
 This usually takes one to two hours.
 The patient may feel bloated or slightly nauseated from the medications or the procedure.
 Very rarely a patient experiences vomiting, and may belch or pass some gas through the rectum.
 Upon discharge, the patient should be driven home by a companion and is advised to stay home for the rest of the day.
 The patient can resume usual activity the next day.
-Even though the physician may explain he findings to the patient or companion after the procedure, it is still necessary to call the physician the next day to ensure that the patient understands the results of the examination.
+Even though the physician may explain he findings to the patient or companion after the procedure, it is still necessary to follow up with the physician after the procedure to ensure that the patient understands the results of the examination.

 Get the latest treatment options.